 The engine oil installed in the engine at the factory is a high-quality energy conserving type lubricant.
 Oil changes should be consistent with anticipated climate conditions under which vehicle operations will occur.
-2 The recommended viscosity and quality grades are shown under "Engine Oil", under "Maintenance Procedures" in section 7 of this manual, NON-DETERGENT OR STRAIGHT MINERAL OILS MUST NEVER BE USED.
+For 9 the recommended viscosity and quality grades refer to "Maintenance Procedures" in "Maintaining Your Vehicle".
+NON-DETERGENT OR STRAIGHT MINERAL OILS MUST NEVER BE USED.

 A new engine may consume some oil during its first few thousand miles (kilometers) of operation.
-This should be considered as a normal part of the break-in and not interpreted as an indication of difficulty.
+This should be considered a normal part of the break-in and not interpreted as an indication of difficulty.